Time Required

 - Next, say to yourself, “Suffering is a part of life.”
 This is a recognition of your common humanity with others—that all people have trying experiences, and these experiences give you something in common with the rest of humanity rather than mark you as abnormal or deficient.
 Other options for this statement include “Other people feel this way,” “I’m not alone,” or “We all struggle in our lives.”

 - Now, put your hands over your heart, feel the warmth of your hands and the gentle touch on your chest, and say, “May I be kind to myself.”
-This is a way to express self-kindness.
 You can also consider whether there is another specific phrase that would speak to you in that particular situation.
 Some examples: “May I give myself the compassion that I need,” “May I accept myself as I am,” “May I learn to accept myself as I am,” “May I forgive myself,” “May I be strong,” and “May I be patient.”

 This practice can be used any time of day or night.
 If you practice it in moments of relative calm, it might become easier for you to experience the three parts of self-compassion—mindfulness, common humanity, and self-kindness—when you need them most.